comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 ### Definition of the problem
 The context of the installation is as follows:

-While being provided close to no context regarding the previous system used by the car rental company, it is possible to assume that it was heavily paper-based, meaning low efficiency and difficult structures and processes for the basic procedures required by the company.
-The goal of this system installation is to completely replace this unsuitable system to address its many flaws, resulting in better usability, efficiency and overall performance.
+The problem of the current systen is a follows.
+Currently the car rental company is using the traditional information flow and storage technique, meaning heavy paper-reliance and use.
+This method of manually writing down the relevant information and physically storing this is outdated, and results in huge disadvantages for the company.
+These disadvantages include low administrational efficiency, unneccessary time spent by employees on routine tasks and difficult data storage and access procedures.
+The new system is intended to fix these problems as best as possible

+### Proposed Solution
-The new system will be an easy-to-use, terminal based software package that will digitize the flow and storage of information within the company.
+The new system will be an easy-to-use, terminal (bash) based software package that will digitize the flow and storage of information within the company.
 Using this system will greatly increase administrative efficiency, with its new capabilities including being able to create cars, log trips, query the trip history of a car, edit and delete cars, retrieve a summary from a car or all cars and safely backing up the data.

-### Solution
+### Success Criteria

-### How to measure success

-# WORK ON THIS, UNFINISHED
+These are outcomes that can be measured

+1. A car can be created, deleted, and edited
+1. A trip can be recorded (distance driven) for a given car
+1. A summary (total distance travelled, average) of cars can be requested
+1. A basic working backup system is available
+1. The user can easily understand the commands (name notation, documentation, help command)
+1. Simple installation & uninstallation (no additional software, one-step process)

 Design
 ---------